Events

 “Bach…to the Future”

-(presented by First Parish Truro to introduce their new Music Director)
+(presented by First Parish Truro to introduce their new Music Director) J

 John Lee is a versatile musician who graduated from the Berklee College of Music.
 John began playing classical piano at age nine and studied for ten years before coming to America to study contemporary music, jazz, funk, Latin, and gospel, as well as classical music.
 He plays a variety of keyboard instruments, including piano, electric organ, and pipe organ.
 An accomplished improviser, he also composes and aspires to write an organ symphony.